tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 a 100% mypy typed codebase.
 I would simply use the types in compilation to generate better code."
-That was the original title of this article, even. "*I would simply use the types in the compiler.*" But it doesn't really work like that.
+That was the original title of this article, even. "*I would simply use the types in the compiler.*" But it doesn't really work like that[^simple-annotations].
 I'll show a couple examples that demonstrate why.

+[^simple-annotations]: I'm not even going to address fancy type-level
+    metaprogramming stuff, because I don't think people ever intended to use that for performance anyway.
+We'll just look at very simple bog-standard `x: SomeTypeName` annotations.

-Look at this lovely little Python function.
+For example, look at this lovely little Python function.
 It's short, typed, and obviously just adds integers.
 Easy: just compiles right down to two machine instructions.
 Right?

 ```python
 def add(x: int, y: int) -> int: